Adur Homes - Right to Buy (RTB)

 - You must advise the council within three months of receiving your offer notice if you wish the District Valuer to re-value the property.

-Also, the amount of discount to be repaid will be a percentage of the resale value.
+The amount of discount to be repaid will be a percentage of the resale value.
 For example, if your house was valued at £100,000 when you bought it and you received a £20,000 discount, your discount was 20%.
 When you wish to resell your property is valued at £120,000, the amount to be repaid will be based on 20% of £120,000.

 No. You may withdraw from the Right to Buy at any stage up to completion without incurring any penalties.
 This will also not affect any future application you may wish to make.
 You may be liable to pay any legal or other costs you have incurred up to the point you withdraw.

 For further information about Right to Buy, or to download the Right to Buy application form (RTB1) see: